The Energy Consulting Group

 initial rates, which generally translates into economically

-volumes in the crucial early years of a well's life.
+volumes in the crucial early years of the life of a well.

 BFIT ROR Sensitivity For Selelcted North American Oil Shale Plays